Beware Of Misleading Skin Care Labels

 Yet companies are selling these bars for $5.95.
 Unless the company is not in business to make a profit—this price is impossible.
 Often times a few drops of essential oils are mixed with synthetic fragrance oils.

 The FDA does not require soap labels to list all ingredients.
 While it may be true that they are using a bit of real essential oil to scent the bars, this practice is misleading and deceptive.

 A product label will state, "all natural."
 But when you read the product's label if the ingredients include the words "fragrance," "perfume," or "parfum," then it is a synthetic scent and not-natural, even though the packaging may say "natural."

 Question the words "safe synthetic."
 Who actually determined these synthetic ingredients were safe?

 A product label will list a chemical ingredient followed by the phrase “derived from …some natural substance."
-For example, cocamide diethanolamine (cocamide DEA) may be derived from natural coconut oil.
+For example, cocamide diethanolamine (cocamide DEA) can be derived from the fatty acids of natural coconut oil.
 Although this ingredient may start out as natural coconut oil, by the time it is separated out using petrochemicals and chemical solvents, and further processed to create a foam boosting agent--it is far from coconut oil and far from natural!
 This type of labeling is grossly misleading for consumers who are looking for genuine safe skin care products.